 - He will need to authenticate his account first using the OAuth 2.0 protocol.

-- The user will be redirected to a login page where he has to authenticate the plugin to use his Instagram data.
+- The user will be redirected to a login page where he has to authenticate the solution to use his Instagram data.

 - After authentication, he will be returned to the site with a success message.

-This authentication allows the plugin to use the user’s images from his Instagram account.
+This authentication allows the solution to use the user’s images from his Instagram account.
 Basically authentication helps to integrate Instagram with WordPress.

 Using the magic of AJAX